 • Hiker filtering water with a Sawyer Squeeze sitting on his backpack in a meadow.

-Have you ever noticed that the vast majority of long distance hikers use a very specific tall, skinny water bottle with a blue label on the side?
-One ...
+Have you ever noticed that the vast majority of long distance hikers use a very specific tall, skinny water bottle with a blue label on the side? ...

-The best way to stay hiker fit is to hike, but that’s not always possible.
+• The best way to stay hiker fit is to hike, but that’s not always possible.
 A lot of us have full time jobs, school, children, or don’t live ...